The Morse-Smale Property of the Thurston Spine

-Suppose $C$ is a set of filling curves on $S_{g}$, any two of which intersect in at most one point.
-The set $C$ will be called a \textit{minimal set of filling curves} if no proper subset of $C$ fills.
-This section begins by proving some key lemmas about minimal sets of filling curves, and ends by discussing a property that generalises many of the important properties of minimal sets of filling curves.\\
+Suppose $C$ is a filling set of curves on $S_{g}$, any two of which intersect in at most one point.
+The set $C$ will be called a \textit{minimal filling set of curves} if no proper subset of $C$ fills.
+This section begins by proving some key lemmas about minimal filling sets of curves, and ends by discussing a property that generalises many of the important properties of minimal filling sets of curves.

-A basic property of minimal sets of filling curves is the following, which will be assumed from now on without comment.
+A basic property of minimal filling sets of curves is the following, which will be assumed from now on without comment.

-\begin{lem} Suppose $C$ is a minimal set of filling curves.
-For any curve $c\in C$, there is a curve $c^{*}$ that intersects $c$ but does not intersect any of the other curves in $C$. \end{lem} \begin{proof} Suppose every curve on $\mathcal{S}_{g}$ that intersects $c\in C$ also intersects a curve in $C\setminus \{c\}$.
-Then $C\setminus \{c\}$ fills, contradicting the assumption that $C$ is a minimal filling set. \end{proof}
+\begin{Lemma} Suppose $C$ is a minimal filling set of curves.
+For any curve $c\in C$, there is a~curve~$c^{*}$ that intersects $c$ but does not intersect any of the other curves in $C$. \end{Lemma} \begin{proof} Suppose every curve on $\mathcal{S}_{g}$ that intersects $c\in C$ also intersects a curve in $C\setminus \{c\}$.
+Then~${C\setminus \{c\}}$ fills, contradicting the assumption that $C$ is a minimal filling set. \end{proof}

+All known examples of locally top-dimensional strata of $\mathcal{P}_{g}$ have systoles that are minimal filling sets.
+The difficulty in proving this is always the case is due to a very specific configuration of linearly dependent length functions discussed in Remark \ref{thedifficulty}.
+It will be shown that loci of minimal filling sets of curves have beautiful properties that generalise to locally top-dimensional strata of $\mathcal{P}_{g}$.

-\subsection{Key Lemmas}
+\subsection{Key lemmas}

-This subsection proves some key lemmas about minimal sets of filling curves and their loci, which will now be defined.
+This subsection proves some key lemmas about minimal filling sets of curves and their loci, which will now be defined.